C-Accel-CRIPT/Python-SDK/README.md

 [![Link to CRIPT website](https://img.shields.io/badge/platform-criptapp.org-blueviolet?style=flat-square)](https://criptapp.org/)
 [![Material MkDocs](https://img.shields.io/badge/Docs-mkdocs--material-blueviolet?style=flat-square&logo=markdown)](https://squidfunk.github.io/mkdocs-material/)

+THIS IS NOT THE CURRENTLY SUPPORTED PYTHON SDK FOR CRIPT (criptapp.org).
+USE THIS PYTHON SDK INSTEAD: [cript](https://github.com/C-Accel-CRIPT/cript) THIS IS WORK AND PROGRESS AND SUBJECT TO CHANGES!

 ## What is it?

 The CRIPT Python SDK allows programmatic access to the [CRIPT platform](https://criptapp.org).
 It can help automate uploading your data to CRIPT, and aims to allow for manipulation of your CRIPT data through the python language.
 This is a perfect tool for users who have python experience and have large amount of data to upload to [CRIPT](https://criptapp.org).